cityofaustin/coa-forms/deployment/README.md

 ---
 ## `deploy_one_form.sh`
-Installs dependencies, builds, translates, and uploads all language builds to AWS.
-Invokes `build_form.sh` and `translate_form.sh`
+Installs dependencies, builds, and uploads all locale builds to AWS.
+Invokes `build_form.sh` and `upload_form.sh`

 args:
 + $1 DEPLOY_ENV: the deployment environment (dev, staging, prod, etc.).
 Determines which environment variables to use and the S3 Bucket to deploy to.